Welcome to today's edition of the Rush 24-7 podcast.

 For those of you out on the left, you cannot hold two positions at the same time.

-You j you you you just can't do that.
+You just can't do that.

-And you also can't sit there and try to tell us that Iran has a peaceful nuclear program, while at the same time being worried about the fact that they might have stolen the Saddam secrets on nuclear weapons from this website.
+And you also can't sit there and try to tell us that Iran has a peaceful nuclear program while at the same time being worried about the fact that they might have stolen the Saddam secrets on nuclear weapons from this website.

-Will this affect the outcome of the elections?
+And of course, the drive-by media: will this affect the outcome of the elections?

 Will this have any impact?